tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

       description: Unique identifier for the forecast, made up of the location ID, the date, and the time.
 ```

+Not only can you use `$ref` properties in other parts of your spec, you can use it within `components` too.

+## Appearance of components in Swagger UI

 Swagger UI displays each object in `components` in a section called `Models` at the end of your Swagger UI display.
 If you decided to consolidate all schemas into a single object, without using the `$ref` property to point to new objects, then you will see just one object in Models.
-To see this display, go to the [Sample Swagger UI display](learnapidoc/assets/files/swagger/), and in the **Explore** field at the top, paste in this URL: `/learnapidoc/docs/rest_api_specifications/openapi_weather_single_component.yml`.
+If you split out the objects, then you see each object listed separately, including the object that contains all the references.

-Because I want to re-use objects, I'm going to use the latter method in `components`, where each object contains `$ref` pointers to any sub-object it contains.
+Because I want to re-use objects, I'm going define each object in `components` separately.
 As a result, the Models section looks like this:

 <a href="/learnapidoc/assets/files/swagger/"><img src="/learnapidoc/images/swaggerui_models_broken_out.png" /></a>

 ## Reason for models in the first place

-I'm not really sure why the Models section appears at all in the Swagger UI display.
-Apparently, this section was added by popular request because the online Swagger Editor showed the display, and many users asked for it to be incorporated into Swagger UI.
+The Models section is now in the latest version of Swagger UI.
+I'm not really sure why the Models section appears at all, actually.
+Apparently, it was added by popular request because the online Swagger Editor showed the display, and many users asked for it to be incorporated into Swagger UI.

 You don't need this Models section in Swagger UI because both the request and response sections of Swagger UI provide a "Model" link that lets the user toggle to this view.
 For example: